Quantum theory cannot consistently describe the use of itself: Acknowledgments

-We would like to thank Alexia Auff\`eves, Serguei Beloussov, Hans Briegel, L\'idia del Rio, David Deutsch, Artur Ekert, Nicolas Gisin, Philippe Grangier, Thomas M\"uller, Sandu Popescu, R\"udiger Schack, and Vlatko Vedral for discussing ideas that led to this work.
-This project was supported by the Stellenbosch Institute for Advanced Study (STIAS), by the Swiss National Science Foundation (SNSF) via the National Centre of Competence in Research ``QSIT'', by the European Research Council (ERC) via grant No.\ 258932, and by the European Commission via the project ``RAQUEL''.
+This project was supported by the Swiss National Science Foundation (SNSF) via the National Centre of Competence in Research ``QSIT'', by the Kavli Institute for Theoretical Physics (KITP) at the University of California in Santa Barbara, by the Stellenbosch Institute for Advanced Study (STIAS) in South Africa, by the US National Science Foundation (NSF) under grant No.\ PHY17-48958, by the European Research Council (ERC) under grant No.\ 258932, and by the European Commission under the project ``RAQUEL''.